OGGsus/CIS-92/README.md

  ### How to delete your application:
 `kubectl delete -f deployment`

-`Helm uninstall postgress`  (does not remove data, only the postgress container which costs money)
+`helm uninstall postgress`  (does not remove data, only the postgress container which costs money)

 `kubectl get all` (to make sure all containers are stopped)